About Skin Diseases of Cats

 Additional Cat Health Issues

-The cat skin problems covered in this slideshow are just a few of the health issues from which cats might suffer.
+The skin problems covered in this slideshow are just a few of the diseases and symptoms from which cats might suffer.
 Some health problems also surface at a higher rate in certain breeds.
-Check out LTK's Maine Coon Cat Health Problems to learn about the particular health issues this breed often faces.
+If you suspect your cat may be ill, schedule a complete exam with your vet to get to the source of the problem.